February 1, 2019

 The Vocal Group Hall of Fame on tour is one of the best ways to promote the Vocal Group Hall of Fame

 Media products have been created to honor and celebrate the legacy of the Inducted vocal groups.
-To date the 2001, 2002, 2003 and 2004 Induction Concerts have been captured, archived and distributed as audio and video products in the form of CD’s, DVD’s, digital downloads and Public Television Broadcasts.
-Funds are currently needed to create media products by editing and mixining audio & video recorded at the 10th Anniversary Inductions featuring the Class’s of 2005, 2006 & 2007.
+To date, 2001, 2002, 2003 and 2004 Induction Concerts have been captured, archived and distributed as audio and video products in the form of CD’s, DVD’s, digital downloads and Public Television Broadcasts.
+Funds are currently needed to create media products by editing and mixing audio & video recorded at the 10th Anniversary Inductions featuring the Classes of 2005, 2006 & 2007.
 Financial assistance is needed.

-Home Video, DVD and CDs made from the 2001, 2002, 2003 and 2004 Induction Concerts and Ceremony highlights are in US and Canadian chain stores, music video outlets, including military bases world wide,
+Home Video, DVD and CDs made from 2001, 2002, 2003 and 2004 Induction Concerts and Ceremony highlights are in US and Canadian chain stores, music video outlets, including military bases worldwide,

 in stores and on the Internet.
-Foreign distribution begins 2010.
-Media licenses for worldwide broadcast, cable and syndicated television, pay per-view and music video downloads, are now available and will become significant revenue sources as popularity grows.
+Foreign distribution begins in 2010.
+Media licenses for worldwide broadcast, cable, and syndicated television, pay-per-view and music video downloads, are now available and will become significant revenue sources as popularity grows.
 Presentations are now being made at industry trade shows and broadcast conventions through agents and media representatives marketing its media products and licenses worldwide.
-Funding is needed to pay the contractors for audio and video recording and for post – production of The Vocal Group Hall of Fame 10th Anniversary Inductions which will be distributed as DVDs & CDs for the Classes of 2005, 2006 and 2007.
+Funding is needed to pay the contractors for audio and video recording and for post-production of The Vocal Group Hall of Fame 10th Anniversary Inductions which will be distributed as DVDs & CDs for the Classes of 2005, 2006 and 2007.
 Other media products can be made from Vocal Group Hall of Fame archived recordings and will be available when funding for post-production becomes available.
 Inductees that have their recordings distributed by The Vocal Group Hall of Fame Record Label receive royalties.
 Recordings made at Inductions are made to support the Foundation.
-Media licenses for worldwide broadcasts, cable and syndicated television, pay per-view and music video downloads are now available and will become significant revenue sources as popularity grows.
+Media licenses for worldwide broadcasts, cable and syndicated television, pay-per-view and music video downloads are now available and will become significant revenue sources as popularity grows.

-Travel agencies and tour operators will be marketing Bus Tours that include theatre and museum tickets with meals and buffet styled events at the restaurant.
-The facility will also be utilized as a banquet center and will be available for business meetings, weddings, class reunions and other functions.
-Inductees will be booked frequently for the museum and for performances at the piano bar on a regularly basis.
+Travel agencies and tour operators will be marketing Bus Tours that include theatre and museum tickets with meals and buffet style events at the restaurant.
+The facility will also be utilized as a banquet center and will be available for business meetings, weddings, class reunions, and other functions.
+Inductees will be booked frequently for the museum and for performances at the piano bar on a regular basis.
 All of the operation models would include hard ticketed events produced at the museum, clubhouse or local venue.